Kendall Schmidt: 2001–2013: Career beginning and Big Time Rush

 Schmidt and the group announced they would be recording their second studio album, just after Nickelodeon renewed the series for a third season.
 Their second album, Elevate, was released on November 21, 2011 and debuted at number 12 on the Billboard 200, selling over 70,000 copies in its first week.
 Though for a lower peaking than their previous, the album sold more copies than the previous album.
 The first single, "Music Sounds Better with U", was released on November 1, 2011.
 He announced would be starring in their full-length 2012 film, Big Time Movie.
 In 2013 Nickelodeon renewed the Big Time Rush series for a 13-episode fourth season, production started on January 7.
-Their third album, 24/Seven, was released on June 11, 2013 and led many critics to draw comparisons between the band's third album and NSYNC's fourth album Celebrity.
-The band ended in 2014.
+The third album, 24/Seven, was released on June 11, 2013 and led many critics to draw comparisons between the band's third album and NSYNC's third album Celebrity.
+The band went on hiatus in March, 2014.

-2014–present: Heffron Drive and reunion with Big Time Rush
+2013–present: Heffron Drive and reunion with Big Time Rush

-Schmidt announced that he returned to the duo Heffron Drive, which he had before Big Time Rush.
-Schmidt's first single with Heffron Drive, "Parallel" from the album Happy Mistakes, was released in March 2014 through his very own record label TOLBooth Records.
-On January 14, 2017, the band released a new song and music video for their single "Living Room".
-Their next release was on January 19, 2018, when they released a new song and music video titled "Mad At The World".
-Their latest release is "Black on Black".
+He announced that he returned to the duo Heffron Drive, which he had before Big Time Rush.
+Schmidt's first single with Heffron Drive, "Parallel", was released in March 2014 through his very own record label TOLBooth Records.
+On January 14, 2017, the band released a new song and music video for their single Living Room.
+Their next release was on January 19, 2018 when they released a new song and music video titled "Mad At The World".
+Their latest release is "Separate Lives" from their second album Separate Lives.

 On April 20, 2020, Kendall reunited virtually with his former members as they uploaded a video on the band's social media platforms, sharing some wishes to their fans about the COVID-19 pandemic.
+They officially reunited in 2021.
+The group released their fourth studio album Another Life on June 2, 2023.

 Personal life

-Kendall Schmidt got engaged to his girlfriend of seven years, Mica Von Turkovich on June 30, 2022.
+Kendall Schmidt got engaged to his girlfriend of seven years, Mica Von Turkovich, on June 30, 2022; the couple later married.
+On November 23, 2023, Schmidt and Von Turkovich announced her pregnancy with their first child via Instagram.
+They announced the birth of their daughter Maple on Instagram in March 2024.